Skip to content

 The chief judge of the New Jersey federal court, Freda Wolfson, denied Mr. Weerahandi’s request on Sept.
 2, saying the Communications Decency Act bars defamation-related claims against computer services such as Google.

-“Importantly, in making this purely legal determination, Judge Martinotti did not engage in any factfinding that would bear on the credibility of any party, including you,” Judge Wolfson wrote.
+“Importantly, in making this purely legal determination, Judge Martinotti did not engage in any factfinding that would bear on the credibility of any party, including you,” Judge Wolfson wrote

 In at least 18 instances, judges disqualified themselves over conflicts, only to have the case reassigned to a judge who also had a conflict but didn’t recuse.